Public Safety Best Practices

 - What are all the service request types handled by your organization?

-- Are the questions asked for these request types different enough that they warrant totally separate intake forms?
+- Are the questions asked for these request types different enough that they warrant totally separate public record request intake forms?

 - Will dynamic fields (which show/hide questions depending on what your requester selects in the form) be useful to keep the intake form looking simple for requesters?